This November presents perhaps Portland's strongest assortment of shows in years and it is the last day for the Archer Gallery's, I Say, "Radical!"

-This month is Victember!
-Victor Maldonado's Liberation Stories at Froelick Gallery is one of the strongest painting shows Ive ever seen in Portland, which is interesting because the artist tends to be more of a conceptualist
+Let's declare this month Victember!
+Victor Maldonado's Liberation Stories at Froelick Gallery is one of the strongest painting shows Ive ever witnessed in Portland, which is interesting because the artist tends to be more of a conceptualist than bravura paint slinger

-True, he's a friend and I couldnt be prouder of him but ultimately this is a cultural comeuppance.
+True, he's a friend and I couldn't be prouder of him but ultimately this is a cultural comeuppance.
 Victor's paintings simply cannot be ignored... and in any other progressive city besides Portland would have been celebrated more.
 But Portland's institutions do not acknowledge true provocateurs like Victor... yet it is exactly what the smugly woke need.
 The "liberation" here is the fact that Victor has been crucial for over a decade and somehow despite not really thinking of himself as a masterful painter has become just that.
-The sheer economy and bravura of works on display arent about revisiting traumas... they are a all in your face testaments to the considered vitality paint can convey.
+The sheer economy and bravura of works on display aren't about revisiting traumas... they are a all in your face testaments to the considered vitality paint can convey.
+They are simultaneously visual spells of action and memory.
+They rehearse themselves in the present like theater dress rehearsals.
 No more hiding, this is the strongest solo painting show in years from the Pacific Northwest (only about half of the recent works are on display).

 Liberation Stories | October 30 - December 1st